dronekit/dronekit-python/docs/guide/auto_mode.rst

 `Plane <http://plane.ardupilot.com/wiki/common-mavlink-mission-command-messages-mav_cmd/#commands_supported_by_plane>`_,
 `Rover <http://rover.ardupilot.com/wiki/common-mavlink-mission-command-messages-mav_cmd/#commands_supported_by_rover>`_.

-.. tip:: If the autopilot receives a command that it cannot handle, then the command will be (silently) dropped.

 There are three types of commands:

 * *NAVigation commands* (``MAV_CMD_NAV_*``) are used to control vehicle movement,